argtable/argtable3/README.md

 memory-related problems as possible before committing our code.

-To use ASan, we need to add `-fsanitize=address` to the `CFLAGS` variable when we run `cmake` to build the Debug version.
-Then use the `CTEST_OUTPUT_ON_FAILURE` variable to output ASan error messages when we run unit tests:
+To use ASan, we need to add `-fsanitize=address` to the `CFLAGS` variable when we run `cmake` to build the **Debug** version.
+We should use the Debug version because CMake will add `-g` to `CFLAGS` and prevent optimizing the code, so we can see accurate file names and line numbers in ASan error messages.
+After building the code, set the `CTEST_OUTPUT_ON_FAILURE` variable to `1` to output error messages when we run unit tests:

 ```
 $ mkdir build